-Triandrus loiseleurii is closely related to albus, and very large plants of the latter are apt to be mistaken for it.
+Triandrus calathinus is closely related to albus, and very large plants of the latter are apt to be mistaken for it (Fig. 5).
 It is, however, absolutely pure white and is a larger and stiffer plant and the corona is slightly inflated.
-It is most easily identified, however, by its foliage, which is most curiously twisted and semi-prostrate and quite unlike that of most other Narcissi.
+It is most easily identified, however, by its foliage, which is most curiously twisted and semi-prostrate and quite unlike that of any other Narcissus.